wkolowski/Type-Theory-Wishlist/README.md

 In the above example we want to compute the absolute value of the argument.
 For non-negative integers this is easy and we just return the argument, whereas for negative numbers we need to recursively turn predecessors into successors.

-See [this file](Induction/ConstructorsThatCompute/Z.ttw) for a more thorough explanation and exploration of the type of integers defined using constructors that compute.
+See [this file](Induction/ConstructorsThatCompute/Z.ttw) for a more thorough explanation and exploration of the type of integers defined using Constructors that Compute.

 Papers:
 - None, this idea is brand new invention of mine.

 **Status: highly experimental.
 It looks like if we put reasonable constraints on the kinds of computation rules associated with constructors, there isn't any abvious contradiction, nontermination or anything like that.
-However, there are no prototypes and no papers, except that some constructors that compute can be simulated using [Self Types](https://github.com/uwu-tech/Kind/blob/master/blog/1-beyond-inductive-datatypes.md).**
+However, there are no prototypes and no papers, except that some Constructors that Compute can be simulated using [Self Types](https://github.com/uwu-tech/Kind/blob/master/blog/1-beyond-inductive-datatypes.md).**

 TODO:
-- Come up with more examples of useful constructors that compute.
+- Come up with more examples of useful Constructors that Compute.

 ### [Higher Inductive Types](Induction/HIT) <a id="HIT"></a> [↩](#toc)

 Higher Inductive Types are inductive types which can be defined using not only point ("ordinary") constructors, but also path constructors which put additional paths into the type.
-This has two serious uses: the more practical one is for making all kinds of quotients and quotient-like types (and a lot of these can't be made using constructors that compute, because there is no canonical form of some collection of terms) and the more theoretical one is synthetic homotopy theory.
+This has two serious uses: the more practical one is for making all kinds of quotients and quotient-like types (and a lot of these can't be made using Constructors that Compute, because there is no canonical form of some collection of terms) and the more theoretical one is synthetic homotopy theory.

 ```
 data Set (A : Type) : Type